ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 : The variable "target" contains a hostname or IP prefix of a specific host to which the client wants to proxy packets.
-If the "target" variable is not specified or its value is "\*", the client is requesting to communicate with any allowable host. "target" supports using DNS names, IPv6 prefixes and IPv4 prefixes.
-Note that IPv6 scoped addressing zone identifiers ({{!RFC6874}}) are not supported.
+If the "target" variable is not specified or its value is "\*", the client is requesting to communicate with any allowable host. "target" supports using DNS names, IPv6 prefixes, and IPv4 prefixes.
+Note that IPv6 scoped addressing zone identifiers ({{!IPv6-ZONE-ID=RFC6874}}) are not supported.
 If the target is an IP prefix (IP address optionally followed by a percent-encoded slash followed by the prefix length in bits), the request will only support a single IP version.
 If the target is a hostname, the IP